Obsidian - Volcanic Glass

 Black obsidian: Typical obsidian is black.
 However, when cut thin, as in slabs used for cabochons, it is often translucent.

-Double flow obsidian: Obsidian is the result of molten glass flowing down the side of the volcano.
+Midnight Lace Double flow obsidian: Obsidian is the result of molten glass flowing down the side of the volcano.
 Occasionally, swirled patterns of different colors, such as black and white, may be seen.
-This is called double flow obsidian.
+This is called midnight lace obsidian.
 It may be the result of two different flows with different compositions, which were laid on top of each other.
 Then, the layers slipped down the side of the volcano while still hot and were swirled together.
+Midnight lace obsidian is found in Armenia and a small deposit in Oregon.

 Mahogany: A common form of obsidian has black and reddish-brown color in it.
 This reddish brown is called mahogany obsidian.